enkidevs/curriculum/javascript/ecmascript-2015/spread-map-set-math/spread-part-2.md

 // [0, 1, 2, 3, 4, 5, 6]
 ```

-Or add and existing array to the end:
+Or add an existing array to the end:

 ```javascript
 original.push(...copyOfOriginal);